+Students wishing to participate in sports at Christian Academy will be provided an Athletics Handbook containing eligibility rules and regulations from the Athletic Director.
 An athletic participation fee is charged for each sport in which the student participates.
 There may be additional uniform and team fees, the cost of which varies according to the sport.
 This information can be obtained through the Athletic Office.

 Academic grades are checked every Friday to determine sports eligibility.
 Student athletes are required to maintain a 2.0 GPA and no grades of "F".
-Failure to meet this requirement will result in the student athlete being ineligible to participate in practices and games for a time frame of one week.
+Failure to meet this requirement will result in the student athlete being ineligible to participate in games for a time frame of one week.
+If the student's ineligibility continues through the next grade check or a pattern of ineligibility develops, he or she will be ineligible to participate in games and practices until they have reached eligibility status.
 Some discipline violations may also exclude students from athletic events.

-M.5.3 Book/Sports Bag Storage
+M.5.2 Book/Sports Bag Storage

 Students are to store all book bags in their lockers at all times.
+Sports bags are to be stored on shelves at the end of the second floor hallway.
 Bags may not be taken into classrooms.
+Bags improperly stored or abandoned will be confiscated.
+Persistent incidences will lead to disciplinary action.

-M.5.4 Cafeteria
+M.5.3 Cafeteria

-A full-service cafeteria is available for students.
-The mission of the cafeteria program is to contribute to the best possible educational environment by providing a healthy nutritionally balanced meal for each student in an atmosphere that promotes Christian fellowship.
-Outside food may not be brought in for groups and students may not order food to be delivered.
-Parents are allowed to bring lunch for their student.
+A full service cafeteria is available for student use.
+The mission of the cafeteria program is to contribute to the best possible educational environment by providing a healthy, nutritionally balanced meal for each student in an atmosphere that promotes Christian fellowship.

-Available choices: A menu explaining the choices of each day is posted on the website monthly.
-Students may choose from a variety of entrees each day including a hot meal, homemade soups, sandwiches, etc. Pizza is delivered on most Fridays.
+Available Choices: A menu presenting the choices of each day is posted on the website monthly.
+Students may choose from a variety of entrees each day including a hot meal, homemade soups, salad bar, etc. Fast food may be purchased at an additional cost on Wednesdays and pizza is delivered on most Fridays.

-Students have many choices of à la carte items and snacks including but not limited to the following: bottled water, ice cream, fresh fruit, chips, fruit drinks, milk, yogurt, granola bars, PB&J sandwiches, and muffins.
-Diet soft drinks are available to middle school students at lunch only.
+Students have many choices of à la carte items and snacks including but not limited to the following: bottled water, deli sandwiches, ice cream, fresh fruit, chips, fruit drinks, milk, yogurt, granola bars, bagels, and muffins.
+Diet soft drinks will not be sold to 6th and 7th grade students.
 Microwave ovens are available for use by those wishing to bring lunch from home.